AsteriskAmpersand/Ice-Stable/README.md

   - Ammo tables have been updated to match Aquashot, but for each of their respective element types.

 Fatalis Rarity 12 Weapons (All, except for LBG):
-  - Base Attack standardized to 340 Attack (was 340 to 370).
+  - Base Attack standardized to 340 Attack (was 340 to 390).
   - Base Affinity standardized to -30% (was -20% to -40%).
   - > This cross-weapon nerf was performed to address a number of issues introduced by these weapons such as unnecessarily shifting the meta away from element.
 We also understand some weapons likely were given higher stats (such as Lance) to compensate for their poor performance relative to other weapons.
-However, we believe improving these weapons' core movesets is a better solution than to only tack on a buff to Fatalis weapons.
+However, we believe improving these weapons' core movesets is a better solution.

 #### 【 Augments and Upgrades 】 ####
 - Health Regen augment: